 EYES ON: Oden.
 Blazers get to add a potential franchise big man who has a year of being around the NBA under his belt.
 And since he's playing alongside an emerging star in Aldridge, Oden won't even be asked to do much beyond shot blocking and rebounding, which are his specialties.

-could last another season in the deep West.
+OUTLOOK: Should continue to improve, but the league's longest playoff drought - they haven't made it since 2003-03 - could last another season in the deep West.
 Still, Blazers will be back in the postseason soon, and with the best young core in the league, it won't be long before they're advancing far in it.

 LAST SEASON: 22-60, missed playoffs.